chris-pearce/scally/README.md

 <link href="[path/to/your/css/folder]/style.css" rel="stylesheet">
 ```

-This master stylesheet is designed to pull in everything from Scally plus your project-specific styles and compile down to a single css file.
+This master stylesheet is designed to pull in everything from Scally–however only the **Core** section is mandatory–plus your project-specific styles and compile down to a single css file.

 ## Master stylesheet overview